Rutherford Waddell

 Waddell's most notable accomplishment in nineteenth-century New Zealand, however, was his crusade against sweat shops.
-In October 1888, his sermon "On the sin of cheapness", stirred many of the local community into action, which lead to the establishment in 1890 of a royal commission on sweating.
+In October 1888, his sermon "On the sin of cheapness", stirred many of the local community into action, which led to the establishment in 1890 of a royal commission on sweating.
 Its subsequent recommendations formed the basis of many of the country's social reforms of the following decade.
 Waddell was a believer in the value of trade unions, and became the first president of the Tailoresses' Union of New Zealand in July 1889.

 Biography

 Early life and education

-Rutherford Waddell was born in 1849 or 1850 in Glenarm, in the County Antrim, Ireland.
+Rutherford Waddell was born in 1849 or 1850 in Glenarm, in County Antrim, Ireland.
 Other sources state that he was born between 1850 and 1852 and give his birthplace as Ballyroney, County Down, Ireland.

-His parents were Margaret (née Reid, 1809-) and Hugh Waddell (1803-1875).
+His parents were Margaret (née Reid, 1809–) and Hugh Waddell (1803–1875).
 His father was a Presbyterian minister while his mother was the daughter of a Presbyterian minister and the sister of the novelist Thomas Mayne Reid.
 One of eight children, many of his ancestors on both sides of the family had been ministers in Ulster for generations.
 Among them was the 17th century Scottish theologian Samuel Rutherford, after whom he was named.
-His older brother Hugh (1839-1901) became a minister and went on in 1869 to pioneer the Irish Presbyterian mission to China.
+His older brother Hugh (1839–1901) became a minister and went on in 1869 to pioneer the Irish Presbyterian mission to China.
 Later he moved on to undertake a lifetime of missionary work in Japan.

 Waddell grew up in rural Antrim and Down.
 Waddell's mother died when he was young and his father was largely absent, which lead to him being brought up by his spinster aunt, Jean Reid, in a farmhouse at Annaghbane near Donaghmore in County Down.
 She continued to care for him when his father married Anne Atkinson and had two more children.

 He did not enjoy his time at school, largely due to the cruelties of an abusive teacher.
 Despite becoming a frequent truant he developed a love of reading, remaining a prodigious reader for the rest of his life, of subjects including contemporary fiction, economics, sociology and theology.

 He left school at the age of 14 to become a shop assistant in a drapery in the linen manufacturing town of Banbridge.
 After four years of working long hours he decided to follow the calling of his father as a minister which he said was due to hearing a sermon by a preacher in a country church and the example of his older brother Hugh.
 He graduated with an MA from Queen's University in Ireland in October 1875.
 He also studied at the Presbyterian Theological College, Belfast, from 1874 to 1876.